 The following is a 130-word biographical note to be copied and pasted as needed.
 If you require a note of a different length, then please contact me and I will furnish one to meet your specifications.

 Scott Thomson is a Montreal trombonist and composer whose commitment to open improvisation is the basis of much his work –– as a soloist, with Amber (with Lori Freedman), and with Monicker (with Arthur Bull and Roger Turner), for example.
 His songs on texts by others for singer and dance artist, Susanna Hood, have been played in many contexts, some involving her choreography.
 As a producer, Scott has co-led the Association of Improvising Musicians Toronto, the AIMToronto Orchestra (to work with Anthony Braxton), the Montreal-Toronto Art Orchestra (to work with Roscoe Mitchell); and he founded the Toronto studio venue, Somewhere There.
 He has made site-specific works for mobile musicians and audiences in unconventional contexts including, notably, the National Gallery of Canada and the Art Gallery of Ontario.
-With Karen Ng, Scott programs the Guelph Jazz Festival.
+Scott currently programs the Guelph Jazz Festival.

 Selected Media Quotations: